 Welcome to the Bow Community Primary School Governor page.
 Here you can find some information about the role of school governor.
-At the foot of the page is an 'Impact Statement', which will give you some idea as to how our Board of Governors help to support, shape and challenge the school.

 Our Full Governing Body meetings are open to members of the public, provided that you have notified the Clerk to the Governors of your intention to attend the meeting, at least two weeks in advance of the meeting.
 You may contact the Clerk to the Governors via email firstname.lastname@example.org or by telephoning the school direct.
 Below is list of the Full Governing Body meeting dates for the remainder of this academic year: